 top of page

-in photography and digital art
+Exploring identity through photography and digital art

 Terry Hastings is a multidisciplinary artist whose work spans digital collage, minimal abstraction, and photography that transforms realism into quiet myth.
 Rooted in desert light and regional memory, his practice explores how place, gesture, and composition can evoke not just what was seen—but what was remembered, rehearsed, or imagined.